 We encounter a variety of different elements every single day, from the fluoride in your toothpaste to the sodium and chlorine in your table salt, but some of them are more common than others.
 Today, we’re going to take a closer look at some elements that you might not encounter — or want to encounter — during your daily activities: the semimetals.
 What are metalloids and where might you use them during your everyday activities?

 Metalloids, also known as semimetals, fit between the metals and nonmetals on the periodic table, but what are metalloids, really?
 They are tricky to define because they have what is known as intermediate properties, meaning they can present properties that could belong to either the metals or nonmetals group.
 There’s no definitive answer as to which group these elements belong.
 For most scientists, it’s a judgment call.

 Yes, you read that right.
 Even scientists have trouble answering the question ‘what are metalloids?’

-The elements ‘officially’ included in the semimetals group, in order of abundance, are:
+The elements ‘officially’ included in the semimetals group are: